klvr/probreason/README.md

 -   NfCC: Need for (cognitive) closure questionnaire (Roets & Van Hiel, 2011).
     -   Data from 2020

-## Environment, package-versions of other issues:
+## Environment, package-versions or other issues:

 If you have any issues with running any of the scripts, one solution is to use the ['renv'-package](https://rstudio.github.io/renv/articles/renv.html).
 Install this package on your local machine, and follow the guide in the link.
 By using the 'renv.lock' file and folder uploaded here you can recreate my local environment (i.e., specific versions of packages).